Accessibility Statement for Understanding politics: ideas and institutions in the modern world (DD211)

 You may be required to search for, and make use of, third party material online alternatives for required/assessed research material can be provided to enable you to meet the Learning Outcomes of the module.

-This module has Tutor-Marked Assignments (TMAs), which must be submitted online via the OU electronic TMA system, Interactive Computer- Marked Assignments (iCMAs) completed online, and an Exam that must be taken at an exam centre.
+This module has Tutor-Marked Assignments (TMAs), which must be submitted online via the OU electronic TMA system, Interactive Computer-Marked Assignments (iCMAs) that are completed online, and an Exam.

 You will receive feedback from your tutor on your submitted Tutor-Marked Assignments (TMAs).
 This will help you to reflect on your TMA performance.
 You should refer to it to help you prepare for your next assignment.